BrianBock/ENPM661_Project1/README.md

 If you'd like to toggle more print statements (Verbose mode), open "verbose.py" and change 'verbose=True' in line 4.
 This additional output will make the program much more informative, but will take considerably longer to complete.
 For speed, keep 'verbose=False'

+If you'd like to change the puzzle, open "main.py".
+You can edit the goal puzzle or the start puzzle.

 Libraries used: numpy, math, datetime, collections